Noorts/Toggler/README.md

   <br>
 </h1>
 <h4 align="center">
-  Toggler is a Jetbrains IDE Plugin that allows you to quickly toggle words and symbols with a hotkey.
+  Toggler is a Jetbrains IDE Plugin that allows you to quickly toggle words and symbols with a hotkey.<br>
   Toggles can be configured from the settings menu.
 </h4>
 <p align="center">
   <a href="https://plugins.jetbrains.com/plugin/16166-toggler"><img src="https://img.shields.io/jetbrains/plugin/d/16166" alt="Plugin downloads"></a>